mitchelldmiller/quick-mail-wp-plugin/README.md

 * Select recipient from users or commenters.

-* Includes a [WP-CLI](https://wp-cli.org/) command to send the contents of a Web page.

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.